SergioHdzReyes/SergioHdzReyes/README.md

 - [`SergioHdzReyes/mcc_homework`](https://github.com/SergioHdzReyes/mcc_homework):
   A repository for save and share, projects and homeworks of the Master's Degree on Computer Science.
 - [`SergioHdzReyes/sync_select_files`](https://github.com/SergioHdzReyes/sync_select_files):
-  This project allow to synchronize files under a git repository with changes to server(s).
+  This project allows to synchronize files under a git repository with changes to server(s).

 Show :heart: and :star: the repository that you like!